vanntruongg/CT274-Programming-For-Mobile-Devices/README.md

 - Project Configuration:

-    Add the following dependencies to the app module's gradle file:"
+    Add the following dependencies to the app module's gradle file:
 ```
   android {
     buildFeatures{